ascot4fusion/ascot5/doc/index.rst

 FAQ and Troubleshooting
 =======================

-**I'm receiving a fatal error when opening the input file in Python or in GUI**
+.. rubric:: I'm receiving a fatal error when opening the input file in Python or in GUI

 - There might be compatibility issues if the file was made with an older version of ASCOT5 that you are currently using.
   These can be solved by running the script ``a5update ascot.h5`` which generates a copy ``ascot_<current version>.h5`` where the data has been updated to new format.
   Note that it might not always be possible to enforce the backwards compatibility on results so rerunning the simulation might be necessary.

-**How long does it take to run a simulation and how many markers I need**
+.. rubric:: How long does it take to run a simulation and how many markers I need

 - See :ref:`this table<ExampleRuntimes>` for examples.
   Typically guiding-center simulations are faster than gyro-orbit because GC can use larger time-step.